zhanglbthu/zhanglbthu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm Libo Zhang(张立博), a third year undergraduate student at [Tsinghua University](https://www.tsinghua.edu.cn/), major in Mathematics and Physics & Energy and Power Engineering.
-My research interest lies at the intersection of computer vision and computer graphics, including neural rendering, visual geometric computing, and face modeling.
+My research interest lies at the intersection of 3D vision and computer graphics, including neural rendering, visual geometric computing, and face modeling.

 I am very fortunate to be advised by [Prof. Feng Xu](http://xufeng.site/) of 3D Vision and Graphics Lab from [School of Software](https://cs.pku.edu.cn/), Tsinghua University.